Bit-Quill/amazon-timestream-tools/influxdb_migration_1_to_timestream_for_influxdb_guide.md

       </details>

-  2. Apply your 1.x custom settings to the comparable InfluxDB 2.7 settings using `influxd` flags, environment variables, or a 2.7 configuration file.
+  2. Apply your 1.x custom settings to the comparable Amazon Timestream for InfluxDB settings using `influxd` flags, environment variables, or a Amazon Timestream for InfluxDB configuration file.
 For more information about configuring InfluxDB 2.7, see [Configuration options](https://docs.influxdata.com/influxdb/v2/reference/config-options/).

   3. Restart `influxd`.